Insurance Services Office – Public Protection Classification System

 ISO field representatives use the Rating Schedule when surveying a community’s fire protection capability.
 The score that is determined from applying the Fire Suppression Rating Schedule is translated into a Public Protection Classification.

 So why is the ISO rating important?
 One reason is insurance rates.
 The better the Protection Class, the lower fire insurance rates are for homeowners and businesses in the community.
 Insurers determine how much the PPC affect premiums based on their own experience, so rating factors vary by insurance carriers.
-To find out how our community’s new Public Protection Classification affects how much you pay for insurance, please contact your insurer, or several insurers, if you are renewing or shopping for property insurance.
+To find out how our community’s Public Protection Classification affects how much you pay for insurance, please contact your insurer, or several insurers, if you are renewing or shopping for property insurance.

 Another important reason for the Protection Class Rating is what it tells the community about how well your fire department is providing service.
 Having an independent evaluation of the fire department gives the public an objective, third-party assessment of how their fire department is performing.
-With our new Class 2 Rating, we believe you will agree that the Fire Department of Bellevue-Dayton is continually striving to provide the most advanced, professional, coordinated fire service to the communities it serves.
+With our Class 2 Rating, we believe you will agree that the Fire Department of Bellevue-Dayton is continually striving to provide the most advanced, professional, coordinated fire service to the communities it serves.